SharepointDesigns/documentation/spd-documentation/docs/employee-onboarding/configuration.md

 - Customize the **Height** to get better UI and it can customized from 200px to 700px.
 - ToolTip has added for description content & Webpart Title too.
 - On Hover of the Person it will display the team card contains all details about profile.
+- On clicking the **Read More** button on the UI, a dialog box will open at the center of the page displaying the complete content in detail.

 ---